alex-bellon/send-my/Firmware/ESP32/README.md

 These files are required for the next step: Deploy the firmware.

+## Enable Bluetooth

+You might also need to enable Bluetooth.
+To do so, type in `idf.py menuconfig`, then go to `Component config` --> `Bluetooth` and enable Bluetooth.

 ## Deploy the Firmware

 Use the `flash_esp32.sh` script to deploy the firmware and a public key to an ESP32 device connected to your local machine: